Spending hours stuck to your desk, trying to write that blog post or website update when you’d much rather be out there running your business?

 Once you know who you’re writing for and why, you have the foundations of a writing plan.
 It’s tempting to dive in and write as soon as you’ve answered those two questions.
 But if you do that, you’re likely to run up against writer’s block pretty quickly, because while you know why you’re writing, you still don’t know what.

 Write a step-by-step plan for your content, detailing what will go where.
 Include every sub-section, and make sure everything you plan to write will benefit or connect with the people you’re writing for.

 If you make a detailed plan, when you start writing, you’ll already have done more than half the job.

 You should also plan your time.
 Schedule in time for writing.
 Give yourself 30 minutes, or an hour, or whatever is realistic for you, and commit to writing for the whole of that time.
 It’s easy to get a lot of writing done in an hour.
 It’s also easy to do a lot of staring at a screen.
 Decide to write and just get on with it.

 And don’t forget to plan in time for breaks.
-The most productive people work for 52 minutes followed by a 17-minute break.
+Productive people understand the importance of active rest.

 3) Break up your big goals